 • Geneva College– Online Bachelor of Public Relations

 Music programs tune into the performance of choral or instrumental sound for acoustical aesthetics.
-Harmonizing note readers who’ve taken music lessons before will sing through their study from Mozart to Madonna.
-Likely jobs, such as composer, conductor, singer, recording executive, and vocal coach, might be music to your ears.
+Students will sing through their studies from Mozart to Madonna.
+In addition, likely jobs might be music to your ears, such as:

 • Berklee College– BPS in Music Production Online